JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: JUGE Infrastructure

 \paragraph{Line and branch coverage.} \juge relies on \jacoco \cite{Hoffmann2014} for statement and conditions coverage of the generated tests.
 Coverage information is furthermore used to reduce the subsequent mutation analysis time by restricting the execution of the tests against a given mutant to the tests effectively covering the lines modified by the mutant.

-\paragraph{Mutation analysis.} In the early versions of \juge, we relied on \pitest \cite{Coles2016a} to generate but also execute the mutants.
-This, however, raised several issues for unit test generators relying on a dedicated test execution environment.
-For instance, test cases generated using \evosuite require to run with a dedicated runner to avoid flakiness, handle inputs and outputs, \etc, preventing from using the \pitest environment for test execution.
+\paragraph{Mutation analysis.} In the early versions of \juge, we relied on \pitest \cite{Coles2016a} to generate and execute the mutants.
+However, it raised several issues for unit test generators relying on a dedicated test execution environment.
+For instance, test cases generated using \evosuite require executing with a dedicated runner to avoid flakiness, handle inputs and outputs, \etc, preventing \juge from using the \pitest environment for test execution.
 To solve this issue, we refined the mutation analysis to use the default test execution environment, supporting ad-hoc test runners.
-We use \pitest to generate the different mutants, and the results of the line coverage to reduce the analysis time by executing only tests reaching the mutated lines against each mutant.
-Additionally, we set a hard deadline (5 minutes by default) for the mutation analysis to avoid infinite executions.
+We use \pitest to generate the various mutants and the results of the line coverage to reduce the analysis time by executing only tests reaching the mutated lines against each mutant.
+Additionally, we set a hard deadline (5 minutes by default) for the mutation analysis to avoid endless executions.